Information for Faculty

 - Students engaged in Service-Learning are more likely to graduate

-Stacey, Rice, and Langer (1997) outline benefits of service-learning that directly effect faculty.
+Stacey, Rice, and Langer (1997) outline benefits of service-learning that directly affect faculty.
 Included in these benefits are: civic and curricular engagement of students, the ability to target different learning styles, allows for a process-oriented pedagogy, assessment of student learning, and professional development and marketability.
 When students are actively engaged in their learning process they are more likely to have higher levels of understanding.
 Thus, faculty can have a more active classroom where students take their own learning initiative.
 Kolb’s (1984) Experiential Learning Cycle shows that students learn in a variety of different ways and that service-learning provides an experiential environment to target a multitude of learning styles.
 A process-oriented pedagogy allows faculty to focus on providing a process rather than product of learning.
-Reflection, a key component of service-learning enables faculty to assess the learning outcomes because of this method of continuous student feedback.
+Reflection, a key component of service-learning, enables faculty to assess the learning outcomes because of this method of continuous student feedback.
 Implementing new pedagogies, such as service-learning enables faculty to enhance their current facilitation skills and provide students with alternative learning environments.

 Howard (1998) agrees with Stacey, Rice, and Langer (1997) and continues to argue the many benefits service-learning provides faculty.
 In his argument, he states the need to move from a traditional pedagogical model to a more synergistic pedagogy.
 A synergistic classroom incorporates an active student body versus a passive one, and a facilitative instructor verses a directive one found in a traditional classroom.
 Howard (1998) states: